Totodore/totodore.github.io/content/serde-wrapper.md

 ### Can We Do Better?
 Harnessing Serde's Modularity

 The first emerging idea to solve this issue would be to write a custom JSON-parser that will partially decode our data.
-However that is a **terrible** idea for a **lot** of reasons.
+However that's a **terrible** idea for **many** reasons.
 It's error prone, complex, the resulting code will be inefficent and insecure.

-Therefore, I wanted to stick with Serde’s ecosystem but needed more control, thanksfully serde is incredibly flexible.
+Therefore, I wanted to stick with Serde’s ecosystem but needed more control.
+Thanksfully serde is incredibly flexible.
 Here's what I explored:

 #### 1. Annotated Fields

 Users could put `#[serde(deserialize_with = "...")]` on binary fields to inject the binary buffer manually during deserialization.
 Unfortunately, Serde does not allow custom deserialization functions to access external state (like the binary buffer queue) in a clean way.
-Also this would force the user to think about specifying this.
+This would also force the user to think about specifying this.
 And it doesn't solve the other issues such as the support for multiple arguments.

 #### 2. A Custom Serializer/Deserializer